openstack/openstack-manuals/doc/config-reference/source/tables/zaqar-authentication.rst

    * - **[DEFAULT]**
      -
    * - ``auth_strategy`` =
-     - (StrOpt) Backend to use for authentication.
+     - (String) Backend to use for authentication.
 For no auth, keep it empty.
 Existing strategies: keystone.
 See also the keystone_authtoken section below